-The possibilities for chatbots usage are widespread.
-From advertising, virtual assistance, education, entertainment to the customer service/support and product ordering.
+The possibilities for chatbot usage are widespread.
+From advertising, virtual assistance, education, and entertainment to customer service/support and product ordering.
 Nowadays, chatbots have become so advanced they can even take care of food delivery, purchasing tickets, ordering Uber, scheduling appointments, money transactions or paying bills.
 Chatbots can be pretty useful for facilitating daily duties and organizing things that need to be done.

 In e-commerce, chatbots can be very helpful on multiple levels and provide a complete shopping service.
-You can use them for accurate and quick product search.
-They can simultaneously handle more product orders from multiple customers, therefore speed up the ordering process and reduce the time for the shipping process.
-In addition, you can even pay your purchased products directly via chatbot so your customers have a complete and integrated shopping experience.
-If implemented right, there’s nothing that chatbots can’t handle in e-commerce customer journey.
+You can use them for accurate and quick product searches.
+They can simultaneously handle more product orders from multiple customers, therefore speeding up the ordering process and reducing the time for the shipping process.
+In addition, you can even pay for your purchased products directly via chatbot so your customers have a complete and integrated shopping experience.
+If implemented right, there’s nothing that chatbots can’t handle in the e-commerce customer journey.
 Predictions for the future show that chatbots will power 85% of all customer service interactions by the year 2020.

 By 2020, the average person will have more conversations with bots than with their spouse and 30% of web browsing will be done by voice.
 Help your community managers and social media wizards to handle your audience and customer inquiries with these digital minions.